Menu

-St. Matthew's SEN Information Report / School's Offer
+St. Matthew's SEND Information Report / School's Offer

-At St Matthew’s C of E Primary School we are committed to ensuring that all of our children achieve their full potential.
+At St Matthew’s C of E Primary School, we have high expectations for all our learners and are committed to ensuring that all of our children achieve their full potential.
 We work hard to remove any barriers that may be affecting learning and aim to provide them with the support they need to make progress and succeed.
 However, we understand that children learn at different rates and that some children require more personalised help (sometimes referred to as SEN Support).
 This report aims to answer any questions you may have about this and signpost you to where you can find out more information.

 What does SEND mean?